-If you're using iCloud, Dropbox, or Google Drive cloud storage in OS X, you can easily share their OS X folders with Windows.
+If you're using iCloud, Dropbox, or Google Drive cloud storage in macOS, you can easily share their macOS folders with Windows.
 Once sharing is enabled, you can upload, download, and sync files from any of these services from within Windows without duplicating any of their files on your hard disk.

 - 1. This functionality is also available for Linux virtual machines. - 2.
 To be able to use this functionality, Parallels Tools (p.
-140) must be installed.
+131) must be installed.

-To share OS X iCloud, Dropbox, or Google Drive folders with Windows, do the following:
+To share macOS iCloud, Dropbox, or Google Drive folders with Windows, do the following: